A Bicognitive Approach to Navigating East-West Systems

 Reviving a Stalled U.S.–Japan Partnership

-A New York–based tech startup's contract with a major Japanese insurance company had produced no results after eight months of frustration.
-Within three days, Magma Far East identified the underlying misalignments in communication style and unstated expectations and facilitated a working solution that restored trust and forward momentum.
+A New York–based tech startup's contract with a major Japanese insurance company had produced unsatisfactory results after eight months into the project.
+Within three days, Magma Far East identified the underlying misalignments in communication style and unstated expectations and facilitated a working solution that restored trust, workability, and forward momentum.

 On behalf of an international women's rights organization, we coordinated a nationwide survey of 200 Japanese NGOs.
 We translated the questionnaire with cultural precision, ensured rigorous data quality control, and preserved the authentic voice of respondents, enabling the client to accurately understand community needs and strengthen its advocacy impact.